hughbien/charted/README.md

 # TODO

-* fix AppTest to not re-config when loading config.ru
 * handle case where visitor visits "/charted" or any other route directly (bad input)
 * record/display uniques for pages, etc... perhaps --unique option
 * add --limit NUMBER to limit number of rows per table outputted